azemetre/playwright-react-typescript-jest-example/README.md

 </section
 ```

-This allows us to see different backgrounds based on viewport size, something we can set with playwright.
+This allows us to see different backgrounds based on viewport size, something we can declare in our tests with playwright.

 **Running the tests**

-Open another tab or window in your terminal and navigate back to the project directory, run the tests with the following command:
+In a new tab inside your terminal, run the tests with the following command:
 ```
 npm run test
 ```